R-Lipoic Acid (Natural / Stabilized R-ALA)

 Diabetic Peripheral Neuropathy

-ALPHA-LIPOIC ACID has the strongest evidence base for any natural compound for diabetic peripheral neuropathy.
-SYDNEY 2 trial (Ziegler 2006), ALADIN III, and others established efficacy.
+Alpha-lipoic acid has the strongest evidence base for any natural compound for diabetic peripheral neuropathy.
+Sydney 2 trial, ALADIN III, and others established efficacy.
 R-ALA is the active enantiomer; racemic ALA contains 50% S-form which has minimal activity.
 Most clinical trials used racemic but R-ALA is the active component.

 Antioxidant Activity (Both Water and Lipid Soluble)